rticommunity/rticonnextdds-examples/examples/routing_service/routing_service_mongo_db/cpp/README.rst

 - CMake version 3.10 or higher.
 - A target platform with support for RTI Routing Service and C++11.
 - A running MongoDB cluster or local database
+- MongoDB C++ driver v3 installed in the build machine.
 - MongoDB shell.